Shure CVL Centraverse

 If you’ve ever had to give a presentation to a large group, wanted to record an interview, or needed a way to capture audio for future use, chances are good you’ve run across lavalier microphones.

-Sometimes called clip-on mics or lapel microphones, lavalier mics are a type of versatile hands-free microphone that clip onto the speaker’s jacket, blouse, or collar.
+Sometimes called clip-on mics or lapel microphones, lavalier mics are a type of versatile hands-free microphone that clips onto the speaker’s jacket, blouse, or collar.
 They are designed to discreetly capture or amplify sound, and as a result, they are a popular choice for situations where it would ruin the visual if the speaker was holding a standard microphone or if the speaker needs to be able to use their hands.

 We’ve taken the time to test and review a few of our top choices for the best lavalier mics available.
 If you aren’t sure which lavalier microphone is the right fit for your needs, you’ve come to the right place!